 Return to Chapin Parkway and continue left to Soldier’s Circle.
 As you make your way around the western perimeter of the circle, you’ll come across another of Buffalo’s many Frank Lloyd Wright buildings.
 Built in 1905 for William R. Heath, a colleague of Darwin Martin at the Larkin Soap Company who also took a chance on the still relatively unknown Wright.
 The Heath House is best known as a stylistic precursor to Wright’s renowned Robie House in Chicago.

 Moving around the circle, the street to your left is Lincoln Parkway, another Olmsted contribution to Buffalo’s streetscape featuring truly lavish mansions.
-Cross Forest Avenue and continue to the rear of the Albright-Knox Art Gallery (closed until Spring 2022), home of one of the great collections of modern and contemporary art in the world.
+Cross Forest Avenue and continue to the rear of the Albright-Knox Art Gallery (closed until late 2022), home of one of the great collections of modern and contemporary art in the world.
 Across the street you’ll find Shakespeare Hill, the site of one of the largest free outdoor Shakespeare festivals in the country, held every summer from June through August, as well as a lovingly-maintained rose garden that’s worth a stop.
 If you’re feeling hungry, stop at the Terrace restaurant for lunch or dinner and an outstanding view of Hoyt Lake.

 Continue on Lincoln Parkway and then take a left on Iroquois Drive and go left again on Elmwood Avenue.
 From here you’ll get an up-close view of the expansion of the Albright-Knox and the clock tower of Rockwell Hall to your right on the campus of Buffalo State College.